 The IHE IT Infrastructure Technical Framework Volume 2x Appendix V provides guidance regarding the appropriate WSDL files, schema and sample XML messages.
 The following artifacts are provided here as informative implementations and should match the versions found in the IHE ftp://ftp.ihe.net/TF_Implementation_Material/ for PCD.
 If a later version is available at the ftp site, it should be used.

-Sample WSDL file and schema
+J.1 Sample WSDL file and schema

 The Web Services Description Language (WSDL) is a W3C standard designed to define a web service through concrete endpoints and operations.
 The IHE IT Infrastructure Technical Framework Volume 2x Appendix V provides guidance on deriving WSDL files from an IHE transaction.